TomHarrop/galaxy-tool-tests/README.md

 ### Install local tool wrappers

 This just requires some extra arguments to the run command to mount the local files into the container.

+I'm demonstrating this with a wrapper at `local_tools/cactus/cactus_cactus.xml`.
+You can add other tools to `job_conf.xml`.

 Make sure you don't already have the instance up before running the following commands.